lovegitman/OpenCore-UEFI-Template/README.md

 # OpenCore-UEFI-Template

 automates the process of generating EFI keys and installing OpenCore on your system
+Linux:

-1. Checks internet connectivity and updates DNS configuration if needed.
+1. Checks internet connectivity & updates name server if needed
 2. Installs required packages (openssl, unzip, mokutil, efitools) if not already installed.
 3. Generates EFI keys (PK, KEK, ISK) using OpenSSL.
 4. Downloads Microsoft certificates for EFI signature verification.